Current Workshop Dates

 Tuesday – Thursday 20th – 22nd October – Country Paradise Parklands, 231 Beaudesert Nerang Rd, Nerang QLD 4211, Australia

 This course is now booked out.
 If you would like to register your interest in the next course, please contact Rebecca Burch

 Rebecca Burch Education Coordinator 0438 869 641 email@example.com

-This 3-day workshop is suitable for educators caring for children aged 0-12 with all workshop content mapped to the Early Years Learning Framework and My Time Our Place.
-This workshop will provide educators with the theoretical and practical knowledge and ideas, to implement a nature play program – Bush and Beach Kindy/Forest School program venturing out of the service into the community.
+This 3-day training is suitable for educators caring for children aged 0-12 with all training content mapped to the Early Years Learning Framework and My Time Our Place.
+This training will provide educators with the theoretical and practical knowledge and ideas, to implement a nature play program – Bush and Beach Kindy/Forest School program venturing out of the service into the community.
 It includes resources to support the service implementation.
-This workshop includes content from the 1-day workshop – Learning and Playing in and with Nature – Nature Based Practice as well as in-depth information to develop Nature Programs including practical Educator Skill sets; Risky Play – trees and water, Fire as a Learning Experience, Ropes are a creative Learning Resource and Using Real Tools Safely
+This training includes content from the 1-day workshop – Learning in and with Nature – Nature Based Practice as well as in-depth information to develop Nature Programs including practical Educator Skill sets; Risky Play – trees and water, Fire as a Learning Experience, Ropes are a creative Learning Resource and Using Real Tools Safely

 - Explore the principles and practice of Learning in Nature through Nature Pedagogy, the Forest School model: the history, ethos, approach, and the benefits for contemporary children.

 - Explore techniques to implement these principles and practices in the context of your service play spaces and in the community in nature, beach, and bush settings.

 - Explore a ‘typical’ Bush Kindy session, along with the necessary procedures and routines to put in place, including risk-benefit assessments.

 - Explore curriculum possibilities across all play spaces indoors and outdoors.